kaliouich/Molecular_Dynamics_Simulation_on_AWS_EC2/README.md

 1. An AWS account
 2. AWS CLI installed and configured with your credentials
 3. Terraform installed on your local machine
-4. Python 3.x installed on your local machine
+4. SSH client installed on your local machine

 > **Important Note:**
 You can use my preconfigured DevContainer for Terraform and AWS projects here: https://github.com/kaliouich/lab_devContainer.git